weidagang/typing-js/README.md

 ##1.
 Overview

-Typing.js is a simple, intuitive and expressive type checking and JSON schema validation library for Node.js.
+Typing.js is an expressive and intuitive type checking and JSON schema validation library for Node.js.
 It goes beyond the JSON schema validation, it actually looks like a runtime type system for JavaScript.

 **Features:**